pinobatch/zap-ruder/README.md

     the Zapper.
  3. Inaccurate emulation of the Zapper in popular emulators.

-Cause 1 will only get worse, but I released Russian Roulette as a tech demo of reading the trigger only.
+Cause 1 will only get worse.
+I released Russian Roulette in late 2011 as a tech demo of reading the trigger only.
 Zap Ruder aims to solve cause 2 and provide test cases for solving cause 3.

-This demo is for NTSC NES and NTSC TV.
-It should also run on RGB modded NES.
-It might even work on PAL famiclones such as Dendy for what it's worth.
-But expect noticeable mistracking on a PAL NES due to a different CPU clock ratio.
+This demo was made with an NTSC NES and NTSC TV.
+It should also run on RGB modded NES/FC (Sharp C-1 or NESRGB) or PAL famiclones (such as Dendy).
+Expect noticeable mistracking on a PAL NES due to a different CPU clock ratio.
 The serial gun of *Vs. Duck Hunt* is not yet supported.